SASE-Drexel/mentorship-2024/_collections/_mentees/2023-10-20-Jenny-Jiang.md

 ### Career Goals

-#NAME?
+I aspire to become a registered nurse after graduation! (currently unsure what specialty, but hopefully through clinicals I can see my interests)!

 ### Interests

-I aspire to become a registered nurse after graduation! (currently unsure what specialty, but hopefully through clinicals I can see my interests)!
+-volleyball
+-aesthetics
+-calligraphy
+-spending quality time with people

 ### Looking For